bendudson/hermes-3/docs/sphinx/components.rst

 1. Set ``sound_speed:alfven_wave=true`` so that the shear Alfven wave speed is included in the calculation of the fastest parallel wave speed for numerical dissipation.
-2. For tokamak simulations use zero-Laplacian boundary conditions by setting ``electromagnetic:apar_boundary_neumann=false``.
+2. For tokamak simulations use Neumann boundary condition on the core and Dirichlet on SOL and PF boundaries by setting ``electromagnetic:apar_core_neumann=true`` (this is the default).
+3. Set the potential core boundary to be constant in Y by setting ``vorticity:phi_core_averagey = true``

 This component modifies the definition of momentum of all species, to include the contribution from the electromagnetic potential